Get the Athlon Sports Newsletter

 Dierker made his debut with the Colt 45s at age 17 in 1964 and by May of the next season had joined the rotation where he would stay through the 1976 season.
 Dierker won 137 games for Houston and tossed 25 shutouts.
 He was the franchise’s first 20-game winner in 1969 and made two All-Star teams.
 His effect on the baseball community goes far beyond his playing career.
 First as a broadcaster, then as manager, Dierker was a part of the franchise for more than 35 years.
 He managed the team for just five seasons (1997-2001), but won four division titles.
 He couldn’t get over the postseason hump as his teams won just two of 14 postseason games in those four years.

-The Big Puma may be enjoying a resurgence with division rival St. Louis in 2011, but he established himself among Houston greats over a 12-year career.
+The Big Puma spent the last few seasons of his career away from Houston, but he established himself among Astros greats over a 12-year career.
 He ranks first in on-base percentage, second in slugging and is in the top 3 in runs, total bases, home runs and RBIs.
 A popular member of the Astros, who along with Bagwell and Biggio, formed a trio known as the Killer Bs.
 Berkman was vital to the team’s postseason success in 2004-05.
 Over those two seasons, he batted .340 in 26 postseason games — including .385 in the 2005 World Series — with six home runs and 26 RBIs.

 Having spent his first 12 seasons in Houston, Cesar Cedeno made four All-Star teams and won five Gold Gloves from 1972-76.

 After an outstanding 13-year playing career in Houston, Jose Cruz spent another 13 years as first base coach.
 With 1,937 hits for Houston, Cruz had his number retired by the club in 1992.